muratturan19/Smart_Price/README.md

    under their respective folders (optionally specify `GITHUB_BRANCH`).
    If these variables are not set the upload is skipped gracefully.

+### Resetting the dataset

+Use the **Database Sıfırla** page in the Streamlit interface to remove all local output and master files.
+When GitHub credentials are configured the same folders (`LLM_Output_db` and `Master data base`) are cleared from the repository as well.

 ## Troubleshooting

 If the vision stage fails to produce any items, the log records the model name